Michel Temer: President of Brazil

 On 31 August 2016, the Senate voted to convict Rousseff, thereby removing her from office and making Temer President of Brazil.
 He would serve out the balance of Rousseff's second term, which finished on 31 December 2018.
 The vice-president position then became vacant, with the President of the Chamber of Deputies (at the time Rodrigo Maia) acting as the first constitutional substitute during his term.
-On 7 September 2016, he opened the Summer Paralympics at the Maracanã amid massive booing from the spectators.

 In October 2016, the Constitution of Brazil was amended by deputies to cap public spending, effectively frozen for twenty years, adjusted for inflation only.
 This measure was the subject of both praise and criticism among the Brazilian middle-class.

 In November 2016, Marcelo Calero, Temer's former Minister of Culture, resigned, stating that Temer had pressured him to help an ally, government secretary Geddel Vieira Lima, who had invested in a development that was being delayed by a heritage preservation measure by allowing construction to go ahead in spite of said measure.
 Vieira Lima resigned on 25 November 2016, and opposition leaders stated that they would seek President Temer's impeachment over this incident.
 Temer denied the corruption allegations but admitted talking to Calero about the project.

 In December 2016, Marcelo Odebrecht confirmed paying bribes to President Temer.

 In March 2017, Temer decided to move to the vice presidential residence again.
 He had recent problems with the Brazilian Historical Heritage Institute due to the architectural changes he made to the Presidential Palace.
 In an interview to the Brazilian news magazine Veja he mentioned he could not sleep in the "ample rooms" and questioned the possibility of ghosts.

 On 28 April 2017, trade unions called for a general strike against the pension and labor reforms proposed in his government, which saw shutdowns of various public services in state capitals and major cities.
 The government announces the abolition of "popular pharmacies" for the summer of 2017.
 Created in 2004 under the presidency of Lula, they allowed the most disadvantaged to obtain low-cost medicines.

 On 16 February 2018, Temer signed a law aimed at tackling the organised crime element in Rio de Janeiro, transferring full control of security to the military.
 The military will reportedly remain in control of security until 1 January 2019.
 The next day, Temer suggested establishing a Ministry of Public Security in the near future.

 According to data from the Brazilian Institute of Geography and Statistics, extreme poverty increased by 11 per cent in 2017, while inequalities also increased again (the Gini index rose from 0.555 to 0.567).
 The reduction in the number of Bolsa Família beneficiaries decided by the government is the main cause, according to the study.